Menu

 • Mill Creek Sports Park

-• 6
+• 7

 Register

-Mill Creek - Stampede Pass Tour 2025
+Mill Creek - Stampede Pass Tour 2026

-This is a 5-day / 4-night unsupported bike tour from Mill Creek to Stampede Pass with overnight motel stays in North Bend each way and two nights at Snoqualmie Pass.
+This is a 5-day / 4-night unsupported bikepack tour from Mill Creek to Stampede Pass with overnight motel stays in North Bend each way and two nights at Snoqualmie Pass.
 No camping gear required, but you will need to carry your gear and clothing on your bike.
 Meals will be at locally available food establishments.
 Picnic lunches for days 2, 3, and 4.

 Ride leader: Rick Proctor, BikeHound@comcast.net, 425-293-3153.
+E-mail me if you have questions.

 Equipment: